 Lost and Grounded – Bristol

-Another of the Bristol-based microbreweries is that of Lost and Grounded.
+Among the list of Bristol-based microbreweries is that of Lost and Grounded.
 Although relatively new on the scene, during their 4 year existing beers have been shipped up and down the country.

 With a love of German techniques and Belgian flavours, their selection is appreciated by both the craft beer and real ale market.

 Some of the more established top microbreweries in the UK will struggle to compete with such a humbling story as the Campervan Brewery.
 It’s one that appeals to the hearts of every homebrewer, having started out like so many from the family garage.

 It’s founder, Paul Gibson, now operates from a more traditional unit, however, he didn’t change direction too soon.
 Instead, having initially chosen to expand by converting his VW Camper into a mobile microbrewery.
 As such, the mobile Campervan Brewery was born.

 Kirkstall Brewery – Leeds

 Kirkstall Brewery was once housed within an old 19th-century building, located alongside the Leeds and Liverpool canal.
 One which previously provided easy access to transport kegs of beer along the canal via boat.